LSC Academic Buildings

 Cuneo Hall (2012)

-In 2010 Damen Hall was demolished to be replaced with a Mission-style building echoing the style of Dumbach Hall and Cudahy Science Hall in 2012.
-Cuneo Hall is named for Loyola benefactors John and Herta Cuneo, Jr., and features a green roof, classrooms, and offices.
+In 2010 Damen Hall was demolished to be replaced with a Mission-style building echoing the style of Dumbach Hall and Cudahy Science Hall.
+Opened in 2012, Cuneo Hall is named for Loyola benefactors John and Herta Cuneo, Jr., and features classrooms, and offices.

 Part of the James J. Mertz, S.J., complex that was part of Loyola's centennial building plan, the Centennial Forum Student Union (CFSU) replaced the Wilson Hall campus center as the place for student activities and events.
-It is named in honor of Loyola's centennial in 1970.
+It was named in honor of Loyola's centennial in 1970.
+CFSU was demolished in 2024.

 BVM Hall (1959)

 Originally called Wright Hall and built as the residence hall for the Sisters of Charity of the Blessed Virgin Mary (BVM) community of Mundelein College, today the building is known as B.V.M.
 Hall.
-Loyola purchased the building from the BVM's in 2011 and until 2013 it was used as a residence hall.
-In 2013, the building was turned into offices and classroom space.
+Loyola purchased the building from the BVM's in 2011.
+From 2011 to 2013 it was used as a residence hall.
+The building was turned into offices and classroom space in 2013.

 Doyle Center (1980)